CodeTly/Instructions/README.md

 2) Refrain using AI, this is a challange for you!
 Not for the artificial brains
 3) Have proper documentation in the code.
 Help our evaluation team to understand the code better!
+4) please dont copy others works!
-4) Last but not least, enjoy the process, take your time and get it done your way!
+5) Last but not least, enjoy the process, take your time and get it done your way!